robertmand/FAIR-DaSH/_episodes/ep4.md

 - (F4) (Meta)data are registered or indexed in a searchable resource
 - (A1) (Meta)data are retrievable by their identifier using a standardised communications protocol
-- (A1.1) The protocol is open, free, and universally implementable

-As you see in this picture the dataset have unique identifier (DOI), it is indexed in Zenodo so using DOI you can find it easily or instead you can use the search engines provided in any database or Zenodo itself.
+- (A1.1) The protocol is open, free, and universally implementable In Zenodo, any dataset has unique identifier (DOI), it is indexed in Zenodo so using DOI you can find it easily or instead you can use the search engines provided in any database or Zenodo itself.
 Please bear in mind that Zenodo is connected to other databases, that's why, data on Zenodo can be retrieved from other databases.
 Zenodo uses open API protocol and as we explained in the A in FAIR RDMbites, the access to data is not mediated through specialized proprietary tools or communication methods.
 Through this protocol, you and other researchers can easily access this data without any restriction

 > ## Exercise